Custom Channels

 The underlying zypper call will import the key, if it is available.
 The Web UI does not offer this feature.

-This only works when the repository you want to mirror is set up in a special way and provide the "key" in the repository next to the signature.
+This only works when the repository you want to mirror is set up in a special way and provides the "key" in the repository next to the signature.
 This is the case for all repositories generated by the Open Build Service (OBS).
 For other repositories special preparation steps are needed (see below!).

 By default, the Enable GPG Check field is checked when you create a new channel.
 If you would like to add custom packages and applications to your channel, make sure you uncheck this field to be able to install unsigned packages.
 Disabling the GPG check is a security risk if packages are from an untrusted source.